MuazAshraf/mcp_custom_servers/readme.md

 ## Quick Start (Using run.py - Cross-platform)

-The easiest way to run this application on any platform (Windows):
+The easiest way to run this application on any platform (Windows/Mac/Linux):

 ```bash
 # Setup the environment (first time only)